ropensci/beautier/doc/faq.md

 ## What is the idea behind the logo?

 The butterfly symbolizes beauty.
-The it was combined with an R logo.
+Then it was combined with an R logo.

 ## What are the FASTA files?